OmerMasih/Regular-Expression-Tutorial-/Readme.md

 The regular expression used to match the TLD is:([a-z\.]{2,6})

-The `\.` is used to match the literal dot character, and the {2,6} quantifier matches between 2 and 6 characters.
+The `\.` is used to match the literal dot character, and the `{2,6}` quantifier matches between 2 and 6 characters.

+# Path

+The fourth component of the regular expression is the path.
+The path is optional and can contain any combination of alphanumeric characters, dots, hyphens, forward slashes, and spaces.
+This component is also enclosed within a capturing group and is followed by the `*` quantifier, which matches 0 or more characters.

+# Query-Parameters

+The regular expression used to match the path is: ([\/\w \.-]_)_

+The `\/` matches the literal forward slash character, and the `\w